For travelers, Beijing exemplifies Chinese culture, Shanghai illustrates the new China and Xi’an stands for China's long history.

 - Admission: 180 Yuan/person for March to November and 100 Yuan/person for other months.

 - Opening Hours: 9:00-17:00 between Dec.1-Feb.28 and 7:00-19:00 during Mar.1-Nov.30

 Big Wild Goose Pagoda

-The Big Wild Goose Pagoda is in the Ci'en Temple, 4 kms from the city center.
-Built in 652 during the Tang Dynasty, it has witnessed much.
-The pagoda was built to house Sanskrit Buddhist scriptures which Buddhist scholar Xuan Zang brought back from India.
+The Big Wild Goose Pagoda is in the Ci'en Temple, 4 km from the city center.
+Built in 652 during the Tang Dynasty, it was to house Sanskrit Buddhist scriptures which Buddhist scholar Xuan Zang brought back from India.
 The top of the pagoda provides a good view of the city.
-2 hours would allow enough time for a good visit.
+Two hours would allow enough time for a good visit.

 Behind the pagoda is a large musical fountain.
-It is especially spectacular at night with colorful lights enhancing the display.
-It has become one of top places for locals and travelers to spend a summer evening.
-The fountain performs at 12:30 pm and 8:30 pm on weekdays and every 2 hours from noon on weekends and public holidays.
+It is especially spectacular at night, with colorful lights enhancing the display.
+It has become one of the top places for locals and travelers to spend a summer evening.
+The fountain performs at 12:30 pm and 8:30 pm on weekdays, and every 2 hours from noon onwards on weekends and public holidays.